Alvarez Grant Program

 Alvarez Guarantee Fund

-The Alvarez Guarantee Fund provides funding for two ($4,000) career experiences or programs that complement academic coursework for international students receiving financial aid from Davidson College.
+The Alvarez Guarantee Fund provides funding for two $4,000 career experiences or programs that complement academic coursework.
+Active, enrolled F-1 international students with any level of demonstrated financial need or financial aid from Davidson College are eligible.

 What are examples of the types of expenses for which I can use the Alvarez Grant Program?